Jurj-Bogdan/dot-log/docs/book/v3/configuring-writer.md

 ```

 * The `FileWriter` key is optional, otherwise the writers array would be enumerative instead of associative.
-* The writer name key is a developer-provided name for that writer, the writer name key is **mandatory**.
+* The `name` key is a developer-provided name for that writer, the writer name key is **mandatory**.

-The writer priority key is not affecting the errors that are written, it is a way to organize writers, for example:
+The `priority` key does not affect the errors that are written.
+It is a way to organize writers, for example:

-1 - FILE
+* 1 - FILE
-2 - SQL
+* 2 - SQL
-3 - E-mail
+* 3 - E-mail

-It is the most important to write in the file, the sql or e-mail are more probably fail because the servers can be external and offline, the file is on the same server.
+The most important things to write in the file, the sql or e-mail are usually fails because the servers can be external and offline, but the file is on the same server.

-The writer priority key is optional.
+The `priority` key is optional.

-To write into a file the key stream must be present in the writer options array.
-This is required only if writing into streams/files.
+The key `stream` is required only if writing into streams/files.